chirprush/chirprush.github.io/articles/tensor-calculus-exploration/article.md

+<div id="simulation-canvas"></div>

 In comparison to fields like high school/undergraduate calculus and linear algebra, tensor calculus is a subject that feels rather _out there_.
 The first time when one might hear about tensor calculus is in general relativity to model the curvature of spacetime, and it even has it's own embedded language of sorts